codyjgreen/Behavioral/README.md

 After it is all said and done you will have interviewed twice and been interviewed twice.
 You should have some actionable feedback for things you could work on.

-Here is a [link](https://docs.google.com/spreadsheets/d/1-fzm0oVNYZ2C6jCFNX8nwe4ET-KeqTQxDOQDl7vvBm0/edit?usp=sharing) to the questions you will be asked.
+Here is a [link](https://docs.google.com/spreadsheets/d/1-fzm0oVNYZ2C6jCFNX8nwe4ET-KeqTQxDOQDl7vvBm0/edit?usp=sharing) to the questions you will be asked you can save a copy for your own practice in the future.